creads/partners-sdk-php/README.md

 ### Installation

-The recommended way to install Guzzle is through [Composer](http://getcomposer.org).
+The recommended way to install the library is through [Composer](http://getcomposer.org).

 Install Composer: